The new Tryst Robusto E-cigar has a modern element to bring with you to the golf course.

 It’s a natural correlation.
 If you have ever been out on a golf course, there is 99.9% chance you’ve encountered a big, fat, smelly and obtrusive cigar during your round.
-Or, maybe you’ve experience one of the great joys of being out in the fresh air with some friends enjoying the game and a marvelously crafted hand rolled cigar.
+Or, maybe you’ve experienced one of the great joys of being out in the fresh air with some friends enjoying the game, and a marvelously crafted hand-rolled cigar.

-Aside from you convenience store Black Raspberry Swisher Sweets, my knowledge of the cigar world, is tragically limited to what’s handed to me.
+Aside from your convenience store Black Raspberry Swisher Sweets, my knowledge of the cigar world is tragically limited to what’s handed to me.
 If I ever do venture into a cigar store or the humidor at Total Wine & More my awareness of what’s before me would rival my wife trying to differentiate which golf balls I’d like for Christmas.
 Yeah, I’m clueless.

 Because of my desire to enjoy a cigar and not be one of those who “must” have one even if it’s crap while playing, I was thrilled when Tryst, the company behind the Tryst Robusto E-Cigar reached out to me to see if I’d like to check out their products.